-Whether you’re an adult learner looking to brush up on your arithmetic, problem-solving math skills or searching for homework help for your child, or you study maths and are preparing to sit important maths exams or need a helping hand, the internet is full of useful maths tools for you.
+Whether you're an adult learner looking to brush up on your arithmetic, problem-solving math skills or searching for homework maths help for your child, or you study maths and are preparing to sit important maths exams or need a helping hand, the internet is full of useful maths tools for you.

 "Do not worry about your difficulties in mathematics, I can assure you mine are still greater" Albert Einstein

-Are you already taking maths lessons with an online maths tutor?
+Are you already taking maths lessons with an online math tutor Toronto?

 These days, we find ourselves engrossed in technology, preferring to learn maths through video tutorials and apps on our smartphones.
 The next level of this kind of learning is online lessons with a one to one tutor!

 Online Maths Tutor: All You Need is a Computer and a Webcam